fortran-lang/fortran-lang.org/learn/quickstart/variables.md

 ---

 Variables store information that can be manipulated by the program.
-Fortran is a '_strongly typed_' language, which means that each variable must have a type.
+Fortran is a _strongly typed_ language, which means that each variable must have a type.

 There are 5 built-in data types in Fortran: